-It’s already the end of October, and 2016 will soon be coming to a close.
-If you’re a marketer, you are likely scrambling to finish up tasks from last quarter, ramp up to maximize the remainder of your 2016 budget, and plan for how you will make 2017 your best year ever.
+It’s already the end of October, and the year will soon be coming to a close.
+If you’re a marketer, you are likely scrambling to finish up tasks from last quarter, ramp up to maximize the remainder of your budget, and plan for how you will make next year your best ever.
 It’s a busy time, but the end of the year also offers a great opportunity to finish strong and get a jump start on preparations for a more profitable first quarter in the new year.

-So which marketing initiatives should you prioritize to get the best results in the final months of the year?
-Consider the ones we’ve put together on this checklist below!
+So which marketing initiatives should you prioritize to get the best results in the final 2 months of the year?
+Consider the ones we’ve put together in this checklist below!

 1. Finalize plans for holiday campaigns